nisadefneAKSU/calculator_app/README.md

   on page reload.
 - No authentication/authorization was in scope.
-- CORS is left permissive (`Access-Control-Allow-Origin: *`) since this is a demo/take-home project with no real user data; a production deployment would lock this down to a known frontend origin.
+- CORS is left permissive (`Access-Control-Allow-Origin: *`) since this is a case study with no real user data; a production deployment would lock this down to a known frontend origin.

 ---